zhizhong/X/README.md

 var r = new X.renderer3D();
 r.init();

-// create a mesh from a .vtk file var brain = new X.mesh();
+// create a mesh from a .stl file var brain = new X.mesh();
 brain.file = 'brain.stl';